kumahq/kuma-website/app/_src/using-mesh/managing-ingress-traffic/gateway-api.md

 [`MeshTCPRoute`](/docs/{{ page.version }}/policies/meshtcproute) instead.
 {% endif_version %}
 {% if_version gte:2.7.x %}
-Gateway API supports multi-zone deployments with some limitations.
+The Gateway API supports multi-zone deployments, but with some limitations:

-#### Important Considerations:

 - Gateway API resources like `Gateway`, `ReferenceGrant`, and `HTTPRoute` must be created in non-global zones.
 They are specific to the zone they reside in.
-- Only services deployed within the same kubernetes cluster as the `HTTPRoute` can be referenced as the `backendRef`.
+- Only services deployed within the same Kubernetes cluster, such as the `HTTPRoute`, can be referenced as the `backendRef`.

 {% capture backendref-limitation %}
 {% tip %}